scwall/purebeurre/README.md

 ```
 Install python
 Install mariadb on the computer
-Launch the script create_db_subsitution.sql for création the database
+Launch the script create_db_subsitution.sql for création the database or launch script recovery.py immediately
 Launch the script "recovery.py" for the recovery the data of site openfoodfact and wait it recovery all data
+Launch the script "main.py" for consult the products and categories

 ```